Latest News

 Pauly’s Story

-Discharged from the Army in 1973 after serving as a medic, Pauly’s post service story is one of resilience, community service and an unwavering commitment to supporting other despite facing numerous personal challenges throughout his life.
+Discharged from the Army in 1973 after enlisting as a medic, Pauly’s post service story is one of resilience, community service and an unwavering commitment to supporting other despite facing numerous personal challenges throughout his life.

 Hailing from the Western Suburbs of Sydney, Pauly never considered himself ‘sporty’ but grew up interested in water sports and car racing.
 From a young age, he has been passionate about donating his time to help others, becoming a St John’s Ambulance cadet from just 8 years old.